wfschmitt/git-enlightened/README.md

 **Getting started**

-Click the "Clone or download" green button.
+Click the green "Clone or download" button to see the options.

-If you choose to clone this repository, first make sure that the git program is installed on your system, then run the following command in Terminal:
+If you choose to clone this repository, first make sure that the git program is installed on your system, then run the following command in Terminal (paste the URL):
 ```
 git clone https://github.com/batden/git-enlightened.git
 ```